JerryO3/chatbot-v1/README.md

 ## Guides

+* For users, do take a quick look at the [User Guide](https://github.com/JerryO3/chatbot-v1/blob/master/UserGuide.md) for more instructions on usage and model configuration.

+* For developers, feel free to take a look at the [Developer Guide](https://github.com/JerryO3/chatbot-v1/blob/master/DeveloperGuide.md) for documentation for your reference.

 ## Known Issues

 1. **Private-GPT throws an error when a query is sent when there are no ingested files.**

     See this [github issue](https://github.com/ollama/ollama/issues/3052).
 Currently chatbot-v1 does not support chat without documents, but this will be fixed soon.
 In the meantime, queries submitted when no documents are ingested do not generate any response.

 Do [let me know](https://github.com/JerryO3/chatbot-v1/issues) if there are any other issues/bugs, I'll try my best to take a look.